Optimal design of experiments to identify latent behavioral types: Discussion

 \section{Discussion}

-The goal of this paper was to investigate the notion of \textit{information gain} in experimentation.
-Specifically, we sought to improve upon a classic optimal experimental design approach, where the optimal experiment is defined as the experiment that \textit{maximizes the KL Divergence} between the likelihoods of multiple competing models under a given experimental design.
-In addition to illustrating and improving upon existing methods, we further asked whether domain experts would predict optimal experimental designs that corresponded to those generated algorithmically.
+The goal of this paper was to investigate the notion of \textit{information gain} in experimentation to identify behavioral types in situations involving strategic interactions.
+Specifically, we sought to improve upon a classic optimal experimental design approach where the optimal experiment is defined as the experiment that \textit{maximizes the KL divergence} between the likelihoods of multiple competing models under a given experimental design.
+In addition to illustrating and improving upon existing methods, we asked whether domain experts would predict optimal experimental designs that corresponded to those generated algorithmically.
 Lastly, we illustrated the potential that optimizing experiments for information gain has by adding an additional model into the protocol.
-In a way, this is highlighting the \textit{adaptive} nature of optimizing experimental design for information gain---it allows for the evaluation of new models of behavior as they are invented.
+In a way, this highlights the \textit{adaptive} nature of optimizing experimental design for information gain---it allows for the evaluation of new models of behavior as they are invented.

 By implementing a modified version of the adaptive search GPUCB-PE algorithm, we were able to actively construct an information landscape---a surface that represents how much information gain is associated with each possible combination of experimental design parameters.
-In doing so, we also eliminated the computationally costly task of computing model likelihoods for all possibly-observable datasets during the optimal design process.
-This was achieved by sampling model parameters and simulating likely-observed datasets; while this process produced more noisy estimates of the information gain associated with each experimental design, this noise quickly disappears through repeated (GPUCB-PE) search on the information surface.
-In practical terms, this reduced the task of finding the optimal experiment from 72 hours of computation on super-computing cluster to approximately an hour on a standard laptop, which suggests that this procedure could be run in real-time.
+In doing so, we also eliminated the computationally-costly task of computing model likelihoods for all possibly-observable datasets during the optimal design process.
+This was achieved by sampling model parameters and simulating likely datasets.
+While this process produced more noisy estimates of the information gain associated with each experimental design, this noise quickly disappears through repeated (GPUCB-PE) search on the information surface.
+In practical terms, this reduced the task of finding the optimal experiment from 72 hours of computation on a super-computing cluster to approximately an hour on a standard laptop, which suggests that this procedure could be run in real-time.